 Stories of Voyageurs National Park

 Many stories have been told from the shorelines within Voyageurs.
-A wide variety of stories can be found in the park's museum collections, but a few have been provided for your enjoyment.
+A wide variety of stories can be found in the park's research library and museum collections, but a few have been provided for your enjoyment.

 Ingvald Walter Stevens was born in Vang, Valdres Norway in 1885 and immigrated to the U.S. at age 19.
 In 1932 he purchased a 400-acre island in what is now Voyageurs National Park.
 “Steve,” as he became known, lived alone year round on the island for nearly fifty years and became a symbol of self-sufficiency and independence.